 Options for accessories

 The accessories needed for owning chickens for eggs include perches, nesting boxes, feeders, and waterers.

 Perches tend to be the cheapest of these coop accessories.
 All that’s needed is a 2×4 piece of wood, which typically costs less than $5.
 A sturdy tree branch could even be used as a perch to save money.

 Nesting boxes are also fairly inexpensive.
 In fact, nesting boxes tend to be already included in pre-made coops.
-However, a simple nesting box usually costs no more than $10 each.
+However, a simple nesting box is usually about $30 each.

 Another option to consider when calculating the cost of raising chickens is to purchase either chicks or pullets.
-Day-old chicks can be purchased for less than $5 each but raising chicks can be difficult and time consuming.
+Day-old chicks can be purchased for less than $5 each but raising chicks can be difficult and time-consuming.
 Pullets are chicks that are between 18 and 20 weeks old and have typically already started laying eggs.
-Pullets are a bit more expensive at about $25 each.
+Pullets are a bit more expensive at about $30 each.
 However, pullets are hardier than day-old chicks and are easier to care for.

 Maintenance and care of chickens

 When it comes to owning chickens for eggs, there are certain supplies that need to be regularly purchased to keep chickens happy and healthy.
 These supplies include feed, supplements, and bedding.

 The most common type of chicken feed is a simple layer feed.
 Layer feed is packed with vitamins and nutrients to help chickens lay healthy eggs with strong shells.
 According to Chickens and More, a 50-pound bag of simple layer feed will cost around $50.
 Organic or vegetarian feed will cost quite a bit more.